This website is not medical advice. Posts may contain affiliate links from which I earn commissions at no additional cost to you.

 With the increasing prevalence of dementia, you might be concerned for yourself or a loved one.
 As such, it’s essential to understand how dementia progresses, the warning signs, and whether there is anything you can do to curb it.

-In this article, we highlight the warning signs and progression of dementia; drawing on the opinions and advice presented by Dr. Sten Ekberg, a holistic doctor and Olympic decathlete.
+In this article, we highlight the warning signs and progression of dementia in depth.

 What Is Dementia?